vps00003/AirportDelayFinder/DelayFinderAPI/README.md

 This proposed page will allow a user to search for airlines with a delay rating greater than a value they input, the delay-rating-greater-than/{delayRating} api will look to be used here.

 # **APIS**: includes description, input, output, and chatgpt prompts
+## IMPORTANT NOTE: Make sure that you read the way the data is formatted in the DatabaseData very carefully.
+The formatting of IDs and some fields may differ from the usual style, certain APIs will not work otherwise.

 ## /api/Flights/searchDelay - **_VIVEK SRIRAM_**
 ### **Does**?: